The World Energy Council is the world’s principal and impartial network of energy leaders, pioneers and

 We define, enable and accelerate successful energy transitions while maintaining a technology and resource neutral global perspective and through the widespread use of a flexible Transition Leadership Toolkit, insight, interactive events and dynamic platforms to delivery strategic moments of impact.

 The Council has embarked on a journey with a fresh focus on collaborative innovation, which is not only about new technologies, but requires system-wide collaboration to unlock exponential growth opportunities and successfully manage energy transitions at all scales.

 We are a global energy transition platform, pulling together the different parts of intelligent leadership, we catalyse smart and informed dialogue.
 Most of all, we try and curate new experiences which are fundamental to having the practical knowledge to actually move the needle on secure, affordable and inclusive energy transition.

-The true strength of the World Energy Council comes from its network of over 3,000 organisations and from its member committees in over 90 countries
+The true strength of the World Energy Council comes from its network of over 3,000 member organisations in around 90 countries

 The Council is the world’s leading member-based global energy network and the only truly international and impartial energy organisation.
 We are independent and non-political, working dynamically across the whole energy sector.